Bug: Picture symbol legend patches, inserted images, and objects fail to draw when exported to PDF, EPS, AI, and SVG

 If the inserted object, image, or legend patch falls outside the default page size of the Windows default printer, Windows GDI drawing calls used by ArcMap may not properly draw the object or image on output.

 It is highly recommended to use ArcGIS Pro for printing and exporting, especially when experiencing issues caused by the limitations of the ArcMap display engine.
 More specifically, ArcGIS Pro is not restricted by the graphical device interface (GDI) limitations that some users experience in ArcMap.
 For example, transparency is natively supported in ArcGIS Pro, preventing the rasterization of layers.
 Additionally, ArcGIS Pro supports transparency in layout elements.

-ArcGIS Pro does not support exporting Adobe Illustrator files; it is recommended to export using PDF or SVG instead.
-Also, because ArcGIS Pro does not use the Windows GDI, font substitution or fallback does not occur in ArcGIS Pro.
-Boxes may appear if using characters unsupported by the chosen font.
+Note: ArcGIS Pro does not support exporting Adobe Illustrator files; it is recommended to export using PDF or SVG instead.

 Alternatively, on some printers, selecting 'Use Printer Paper Settings' in the Page and Print Setup dialog box alleviates the problem.
 See the link in the Related Information section for more information on how to use the Use Printer Paper Settings option.